johntrogan/defender-docs/ATPDocs/security-assessment-laps.md

 This security assessment supports [legacy Microsoft LAPS](https://www.microsoft.com/en-us/download/details.aspx?id=46899) and [Windows LAPS](/windows-server/identity/laps/laps-overview).

-## What risk does not implementing LAPS pose to an organization?
+## What risk does not implement LAPS pose to an organization?

 LAPS provides a solution to the issue of using a common local account with an identical password on every computer in a domain.
 LAPS resolves this issue by setting a different, rotated random password for the common local administrator account on every computer in the domain.